debugmen/debugmen.github.io/_posts/2023-01-14-enabot_series_part_1.md

 The SPI flash is the 8 pin chip in the top right corner.

+I tried using my minicom without removing the chip, but as usual, it slightly powers the rest of the board, so it can't be properly dumped.
 I used a heat gun with some tweezers to first heat up and lift one side, then I did the same with the other and it came off.

 ![Removed](/assets/enabot_part1/removed.jpg)